kiedtl/roguelike/doc/potions.md

 Explosion that destroys walls.

 # potion of disruption
-- cures corruption, corruption-immunity for some time
-- scare undead status.
+- cures corruption and gives scare undead status.
-- coating: 50% more damage to undead

 # potion of debilitation
 Releases seizure gas.